krai/ck-qaic/program/image-classification-qaic-loadgen/README.md

 # Qualcomm Cloud AI - MLPerf Inference - Image Classification

 Please refer to [Docker README](https://github.com/krai/ck-qaic/blob/main/docker/resnet50/README.md) for a faster way to benchmark Image Classification on Qualcomm Cloud AI.
-The below instructions are meant when docker environment is not used.
+The below instructions are meant only when docker environment is not used.

 Complete the common benchmarking setup as detailed [here](https://github.com/krai/ck-qaic/blob/main/program/README.md)